Wiggins, Towns lead Timberwolves past Lakers, 108-86

 TIP-INS

 Timberwolves: Wiggins raised his career average against the Lakers to 23 points per game, his fourth-highest against the rest of the league.
 His best is against the club that drafted and traded him, Cleveland (25.6), and after that is Toronto (24.0), his hometown team.
-Sacramento (23.7) is third.
+Sacramento (23.7) is his third-highest.

 UP NEXT